Dentomandibular sensorimotor dysfunction

 Dentomandibular sensorimotor dysfunction (DMSD) is a medical condition involving the mandible (lower jaw), upper three cervical (neck) vertebrae, and the surrounding muscle and nerve areas.

 There is a concentrated nerve center in this area called the trigeminal nucleus.
 This major pathway of nerves controls pain signals from the teeth, face, head, and neck, and carries them to the brain.
-DMSD refers to a condition in which an individual experiences chronic pain or stiffness from these nerve inputs as a result of dental force imbalances.
+DMSD is a condition in which an individual experiences chronic pain or stiffness from these nerve inputs as a result of dental force imbalances.

 Signs and symptoms

 There are many symptoms associated with DMSD conditions.
 The most commonly reported are: